Saturday, 27 April 2013

 Our order - Foong and I shared this large deep fried Siakap, deep fried shrimps and a couple of lime juice.
 Foong paid about RM50 for all these.

 The large Siakap was deep fried with scales on.
 This created a crispy outside layer of skin and scales which kept the thick Siakap flesh tender and slightly juicy.
 I like my fried fish done this way.
 The fresh white Siakap flesh was sweet and still had a slight muddy taste that did not bother me.
-Dab the Siakap meat in a little kicap pedas or sambal chili and we have a marvellously delicious treat.
+Dab the white Siakap meat in a little kicap pedas or sambal chili and we have a marvellously delicious treat.

 This pounded sambal chili is a "power".
 Very spicy and this sambal was what took the simple fried Siakap to the next level of taste for me.